NiryoRobotics/pyniryo/docs/source/api_doc/api.rst

 Enums are used to pass specific parameters to functions.

 For instance, :meth:`~.api.tcp_client.NiryoRobot.change_tool`
-will need a parameter which is from :class:`~.api.objects.ToolID` enum ::
+will need a parameter from :class:`~.api.objects.ToolID` enum ::

     robot.change_tool(ToolID.GRIPPER_1)